lisp-mirror/clcon/doc/how-to-support-readtable-with-slime.md

 Nothing is changed

 ### Projects which want better behavior
-- set packages and readtables of the project to the exclusion list, so that `*READTABLE-ALIST*` is not touched when `(in-readtable)` form is executed for those packages and readtables
+- set packages and readtables of the project to the exclusion list, so that `*READTABLE-ALIST*` is not touched when `(in-readtable)` form is executed for those packages and readtables.
+Appropriate place to do that is asd file
 - insert `(in-readtable)` form into each source file
 - issue `(in-readtable)` after `(in-package)` in REPL
 - if one needs a default readtable for package, it can be set in `*READTABLE-ALIST*` manually